[포착] Amazing ‘Eclipse Photos’ taken by Mars Rover Perseverance

 “I knew it was going to work, but I didn’t expect it to be this surprising,” said Rachel Howson, a member of Mastcam-Z at the Marlin Space Center (MSSS) in San Diego, in the same statement.

 Mars has two very small moons.
-The largest of these is Phobos, which is about 157 times smaller than Earth’s moon, and the smallest is Deimos, which is much smaller than Phobos.
-Both moons were discovered by American astronomer Asaf Hall in 1877 and are named after the two sons of Mars in Greek mythology.
+The largest of these is Phobos, which is regarding 157 times smaller than Earth’s moon, and the smallest is Deimos, which is much smaller than Phobos.
+Both moons were discovered by American astronomer Asaf Hall in 1877 and are named following the two sons of Mars in Greek mythology.
 Scientists believe that the two rugged moons may have been asteroids captured by Mars’ gravity in the distant past.

 They always face the same side towards the moon, the researchers added, of which Phobos is falling into a death spiral orbit that is slowly approaching Mars, and is expected to hit the Martian surface in tens of millions of years, the researchers added.
 Deimos, on the other hand, is far enough away and is slowly moving away.

-“While Phobos orbits Mars, its gravity exerts a small tidal force inside Mars that slightly deforms the planet’s crust and rocks in the mantle,” said a JPL official, who said these observations are learning more about the structure of Mars.
+“While Phobos orbits Mars, its gravity exerts a small tidal force inside Mars that slightly deforms the planet’s crust and rocks in the mantle,” said a JPL official, who said these observations are learning more regarding the structure of Mars.
 “It also slowly changes Phobos’ orbit,” he explains.
-“As a result, geophysicists can use these changes to better understand how flexible Mars’ interior is, and to learn more about the crust and matter inside the mantle.” added.
+“As a result, geophysicists can use these changes to better understand how flexible Mars’ interior is, and to learn more regarding the crust and matter inside the mantle.” added.

 In past rover missions, Phobos or Deimos have been seen moving across the sun.
 A JPL official observed Phobos through NASA’s twin rover Spirit and Opportunity in 2004, and the mission team members linked it with a time-lapse video.